-- 22/01 Election of Chairman members are asked to formally appoint a chairman for the forthcoming year - 22/02 Election of Vice Chairman (if required) for the forthcoming year - 22/03 Apologies-members to approve apologies for absence - 22/04 Minutes of the previous meeting 20th January 2022 Subject to approved amendments the minutes of the previous meeting will be confirmed as a correct record (attached pages 5-12) - 22/05 Declaration of Interests -members to declare any pecuniary or prejudicial interests in relation to items on the agenda - 22/06 Clerk vacancy - to determine whether to seek a Locum Clerk and/or advertise for a permanent clerk - 22/07 Co-option of councillors to note that due to ongoing vacancies on the council, the council may co-opt up to two members if any suitable candidates come forward - 22/08 Governance Policies- members to review and reapprove ((attached pages 13-88) - a) Financial Regulations (including review of bank signatories see point 22/010a) - b) Standing Orders - c) Code of Conduct (To consider approving the new model national Code, replacing the existing Code of Conduct) - d) GDPR regulations - e) Model Publication Scheme - 22/09 Dates for next meetings- To be determined
+- 22/01 Election of Chairman members are asked to formally appoint a chairman for the forthcoming year - 22/02 Election of Vice Chairman members are asked to formally appoint a vice-chairman for the forthcoming year - 22/03 Apologies members to approve apologies for absence - 22/04 Minutes of the previous meeting 20th February 2023 Subject to approved amendments the minutes of the previous meeting will be confirmed as a correct record (attached pages 5-6) - 22/05 Declaration of Interests - members to declare any pecuniary or prejudicial interests in relation to items on the agenda - 22/06 Clerk vacancy Following application and interview by Cllrs Wendy Brackenbury, Seamus Leahy and Geoff Shacklock, a new permanent clerk/responsible financial officer, Helen Keech, is recommended for appointment to Twywell Parish Council. - 22/07 Co-option of councillors Following the 15th May 2023 expiry of the notice of casual vacancy for the election of a councillor to the Council, there is now a new vacancy for co-option.
+The Council is invited to consider the advertising of the vacancy for suitable candidates to come forward. - 22/08 Governance Policies members to review and reapprove ((attached pages 7-88) - a) Financial Regulations (including review of bank signatories see point 23/012a) - b) Standing Orders - c) Code of Conduct (To consider approving the new model national Code, replacing the existing Code of Conduct) - d) GDPR regulations - e) Model Publication Scheme - 22/09 Dates for 2023/24 meetings To be determined